tallneil/tweakpane-plugin-inputs/README.md

 # Inputs for Tweakpane
-Additional inputs for [Tweakpane][tweakpane] GUI, including a numerical stepper input.
+Additional inputs for [Tweakpane](https://tweakpane.github.io/docs/) GUI, including a numerical stepper input.

+### Author
+Made by @tallneil.
+Thanks to @cocopon, the creator of Tweakpane.

 ## Stepper input
-The stepper is an alternative to range slider input, that is better-suited for small sets of discrete ranges.
+The stepper is an alternative to [range slider input](https://tweakpane.github.io/docs/input-bindings/#number_range).
+A stepper may be better-suited for small sets of discrete ranges, whereas a range slider is ideal for larger, continuous ranges.

 ### Params
 `min`: Range minimum (optional)